-Dip molding is a plastic manufacturing process where a heated mandrel (or mold) is immersed in a tank of liquid polymer, such as plastisol.
+Dip molding is a plastic manufacturing process where a heated mandrel (or mold) is immersed in a tank of liquid polymers, such as plastisol.

 The thermoplastic material coats the mandrel and begins to form a skin around the mold.